Chris Bacon – President

 Julie Norris has lived in Missoula, Montana since 1982.
 She graduated from Stephens College with degrees in Interdisciplinary Ecology, Computer Science and Equestrian Science.
 During her early days in Montana, she worked extensively with horses and in the equine field.
 Starting in 1985 she opened, owned and operated a successful fly-fishing business, as well as a bookkeeping business (both still operating today).
-In 1998 she started a graphic/web design business with her husband that has grown into a highly successful venture.
+In 1998 she started a graphic design/web development business with her husband that has grown into a highly successful venture.
 By 2000 she had over 15 years of business management, bookkeeping and financial expertise.
 Since 2006 she has been an active board member of the Montana Skatepark Association.
 She skateboarded in her youth, is a skateboard enthusiast and strongly believes in what this sport has to offer at-risk youth and their communities.
 She enjoys traveling, learning new languages, birding, hiking, telemark skiing and time with family and friends.

 Andy Kemmis – Secretary